metalama/Metalama.Documentation/content/conceptual/introspection/linqpad.md

 ### Querying a single project

-If you want to query a _single_ project, the easiest approach is to use the <xref:Metalama.Framework.Workspaces.IProjectSet.GetProject*> method, and pass the project name without extension as a parameter.
+If you want to query a _single_ project, the easiest approach is to use the <xref:Metalama.Framework.Workspaces.Workspace.GetProject*> method, and pass the project name without extension as a parameter.
 This method returns an object implementing the same <xref:Metalama.Framework.Workspaces.IProjectSet> interface.

 For instance, this gives the set of static fields in the `CodeQualityTalk` project: